 A 1954 article speaks to a trip he made to entertain some Indiana newspapermen in Indianapolis.
 Mr. Pulliam, the publisher of the Phoenix Gazette and the Republic as well as the Indianapolis Star and Indianapolis News in Indiana wanted the folks in Indiana to get a taste of Romaine's "...reputation as a master of folk music, added to his life as a cattleman and Arizona's first dude rancher."

 The article speaks to Romaine's pending retirement at the end of 1954.

-He retired from the Rancho Manana when his contract expired at the end of June
+He retired from the Rancho Manana when his contract expired at the end of June in 1955.

 In 1955, Carolyn Cox wrote of the pending retirement of Romaine.